dixon400/rental-admin-service/README.md

 - In terminal, exec into the pod with sh and run migration and seed

 ** Docker exec -it [containerID] sh **

+# Run unit test for books and equipment endpoints

+- run this command: vendor/bin/phpunit